Author: Ron Graham

 On almost every page of the Bible there is a promise I am meant to believe; or a principle I am meant to apply; or a precept I am meant to obey; or a prayer I am meant to pray.

 Each of us must read the Bible as though it speaks to us, lest after we have preached it to others, we ourselves should be castaways.

 Visit us at Google+.
 It's another way to enjoy simplybible.com and stay informed.

 Replace numbers in the codes below with letters to make four-letter words (not the bad kind of course).
 The numbers represent verses in Matthew 5.

 Example: b39y = body (Look in verse 39).
-No need to type the answers, just guess, then press the query button to reveal the correct word.
+No need to type the answers, just guess, then press the answer button to reveal the correct words.

 p3or s9ns s13t 44ve mee5 c35y p8re he30 r45n 28st g42e